UC-ITSC/OCAT-Intern-Template/README.md

 ## Architecture

-The application must be architected with two "layers" using an API model and pseudo-Microservices (the "skeleton" for this has already been provided within the template repository you'll start with).
+The application must be created with two "layers" using an API model and pseudo-microservices (the "skeleton" for this has already been provided within the template repository you'll start with).
 Once the HTML page is rendered, all future communication between the client/server should be done using HTTP requests sending/receiving JSON.

 - API: thin layer allowing for directing of requests from the front-end to the microservices.
 Allows for outside integration.
   - [Basic API explanation](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/)